-- Roll over your assets into an Individual Retirement Account (IRA) - Leave your assets in your former employer's QRP, if allowed by the plan - Move your assets directly to your new employer's QRP, if allowed by the plan - Take your money out and pay the associated taxes
+- Roll over your assets into an Individual Retirement Account (IRA) - · Leave your assets in your former employer's QRP, if allowed by the plan - · Move your assets directly to another employer's QRP, if allowed by the plan - · Take your money out and pay the associated taxes

 Each of these options has advantages and disadvantages, and the one that is best depends on your individual circumstances.
 You should consider features such as investment choices, fees and expenses, and services offered.
-Your financial professional at our firm can help educate you regarding your choices so you can decide which one makes the most sense for your specific situation.
+Your financial advisor can help educate you regarding your choices so you can decide which one makes the most sense for your specific situation.
 Before you make a decision, read the information provided in this piece to become more informed, and speak with your current retirement plan administrator and tax professional before taking any action.

-Keep in your former employer's QRP or move to your new employer's QRP Roll to an IRA Fees and expenses Fees and expenses are generally lower in a QRP compared to an IRA and you will continue to have access to those investments.
+Keep in your former employer's QRP or move to another employer's QRP Roll to an IRA Fees and expenses Fees and expenses are generally lower in a QRP compared to an IRA and you will continue to have access to those investments.
 IRA fees and expenses are generally higher than those in your QRP and depend primarily on your investment choices.
 Investment options Limited investment options.
 Investment options for the plan are chosen by the plan sponsor and the plan participant chooses from those options.
-A broad range of investment options.
-IRA owner chooses investments.
+A broad range of investment options.IRA owner chooses investments.
 Loans Usually, loans are for active employees only.
 You generally are allowed to repay an outstanding loan within a short period of time.
 Loans from an IRA are prohibited.
-Required Minimum Distributions (RMDs) RMDs begin from your former QRP by April 1 following the year you reach 72, and continue annually thereafter.
-RMDs may be deferred beyond age 72 if the QRP allows, you are still employed and not a 5% or more owner of the company.
-RMDs must be taken from each QRP including designated Roth accounts; aggregation is not allowed.
-RMDs begin by April 1 following the year you reach 72, and annually thereafter.
-The aggregated amount of your RMDs can be taken from any of your Traditional, SEP, or SIMPLE IRAs.
+Required Minimum Distributions (RMDs) RMDs begin from your former QRP by April 1 following the year you reach 73, and continue annually thereafter.
+RMDs may be deferred beyond age 73 if the QRP allows, you are still employed and not a 5% or more owner of the company.
+RMDs must be taken from each QRP.
+RMDs begin by April 1 following the year you reach 73, and annually thereafter.
+The aggregated amount of your RMDs can be taken from any of your Traditional, SEP, or SIMPLE IRAS.
 Roth IRA owners have no RMDs.